About urinary tract infections (UTIs)

 - Discourage your child from straining or trying to ‘push’ urine out.
 This is especially important for girls.

-- Teach your daughter to wipe from front to back after weeing or pooing, so she doesn’t spread bacteria forward from her anus.
+- Teach your child to wipe from front to back after weeing or pooing.
+This is especially important for girls, because it can help to prevent the spread of bacteria forward from the anus.

 - See your GP if your child has constipation or hard poo – these are risk factors for UTIs.